-Coconut Milk – This is one of the few store canned products in my pantry.
-I like having it on hand for everything from dinner to dessert, especially the 2 ingredient coconut milk ice cream.
+Coconut Milk – This is one of the few store-bought canned products in my pantry.
+I like having it on hand for everything from dinner to dessert, especially the 2-ingredient coconut milk ice cream.
 A delicious, non-dairy treat!

 Trader Joe’s Unsulphered, Unsweetened Dried Mango – Just mango.
 Just… kidding.
 No really, don’t get started on this stuff.
 You won’t be able. to. stop.